-During the Year and up to the date of this annual report, the Company had applied and complied with all of the mandatory disclosure requirements and the code provisions as set out in the section headed "Part 2 - Principles of good corporate governance, code provisions and recommended best practices" of the CG Code, save and except for the deviation from code provision C.2.1 of the CG Code up to the resignation of Mr. Fang as the CEO on 4 February 2022 and after the re-appointment of Mr. Fang as the CEO on 3 October 2022.
-For details, please refer to the "Corporate Governance Report" which is set out on pages 52 to 72 of this annual report.
+During the Year and up to the date of this annual report, the Company had applied and complied with all of the mandatory disclosure requirements and the code provisions as set out in the section headed "Part 2 - Principles of good corporate governance, code provisions and recommended best practices" of the CG Code, save and except for the deviation from code provision C.2.1 of the CG Code.
+For details, please refer to the "Corporate Governance Report" which is set out on pages 49 to 70 of this annual report.